USAID Science for Development Fellowships logo

 2. Interview Preparation: Finalists will be provided with fellowship position descriptions for the host offices that have requested to interview them.
 SDF program staff will conduct an online placement interview webinar for finalists to provide details on the overall placement process and guidance for success during Fellowship Placement Interview Week.
 Finalists should also conduct their own research on the host office(s) they will interview with to be well informed about mission and activities in advance of the placement interview(s).

-3. Finalist Preferences: Following placement interview week, finalists submit to SDF program staff a rank ordered list by preference of any USAID host office where they interviewed and would be happy to accept fellowship placement.
+3. Finalist Preferences: Following placement interview week, finalists submit to SDF program staff a rank ordered list by preference of any USAID host office where they interviewed and would be willing to accept fellowship placement.

-4. Host Office Preferences: Following placement interviews, USAID offices submit to SDF program staff a rank ordered list of all interviewed finalists to whom the office would be happy to extend a placement offer.
+4. Host Office Preferences: Following placement interviews, USAID offices submit to SDF program staff a rank ordered list of all interviewed finalists to whom the office would be willing to extend a placement offer.

 5. Placement Matching: SDF staff conduct a matching process striving to achieve matches of mutual, highest ranked interest between host offices and finalists.
-Finalists are asked to be open-minded about the offers they receive from host offices and requested to give them thorough consideration.
+Finalists are asked to be open-minded about the offers they receive from host offices and to give them thorough consideration.

 8. Employment Confirmation: Following submission of a signed fellowship agreement, fellows will be processed as employees of USmax Corporation, the prime contractor managing the SDF program for USAID, or as employees of Social Solutions International, the USmax subcontractor for the USAID SDF program.
-The employment start date will be October 1, 2024.
+The employment start date will be October 1, 2025.

 All selection and placement interviews will be virtual.